dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 ## WebSocket lifetime

 The WebSocket that is received from `AcceptWebSocketAsync` lives only as long as the middleware pipeline for the request is still running.
 When the middleware pipeline ends, the socket is closed.
-If your code continues to try to send and receive messages, a `WebSocketException` exception is raised with the following message:
+If your code continues to try to send and receive messages, the following `WebSocketException` exception is thrown:

 > The remote party closed the WebSocket connection without completing the close handshake.